Sriparno08/Openpedia/README.md

 - [Git Tutorial](https://www.javatpoint.com/git) by Javatpoint

 ### Contributing to Open Source

+Learning Git and GitHub only makes you half-ready.
+You need to actually contribute to open source to get comfortable with the process.

+In this section, I have compiled a list of helpful resources that will help you do the same!

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) by GitHub
 - [How to Contribute to Open Source Projects - A Beginner's Guide](https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/) by freeCodeCamp